 Our teeth are most vulnerable to decay when the PH level in our mouth drops below normal (7.0).
-Eating and drinking (beverages other than water) lowers the PH level in mouths for a period.
+Eating and drinking (beverages other than water) lower the PH level in mouths for a period.
 So, it’s best to keep your child’s eating to 3 or 4 mealtimes.
 Avoid constant snacking throughout the day.

 It’s easiest to develop good eating habits in early childhood.
 Packing healthy, nutritious lunch boxes for your child gives them the best chance at forming these habits.
 Not rewarding good behaviour with ‘bad’ foods is another way to do this.

 #7 Make Regular Visits to Your Local Oral Health Professional

 When your baby gets his/her first tooth, regular trips to the dentist should begin.
-This helps with early detection of any dental problems, including decay.
+This helps with the early detection of any dental problems, including decay.
 Most issues, if caught early on, are treatable.

 It is beneficial for children to get to know their local dentist.
 Your oral health professionals at Cabramatta Family Dentist can develop a dental plan for your child based on their needs.

 It’s common to grow up with a ‘fear of the dentist’.
 But it is avoidable.
-Here are a few things that help make your child’s trips to dentist positive:
+Here are a few things that help make your child’s trips to the dentist positive: